raghavm1/d4l-task/README.md

 ### Further improvements and future work

 - Currently appointment details can be retrieved by name instead of ID.
-This was made to make the program more user-friendly, and if this product is client-facing.
+It was done this way to make the program more user-friendly or if IDs are just for DB's primary key purpose, and if this product is client-facing.
 However, if one would use this API as an admin, retreival by ID would be better.
 To showcase this, I have retreived all patient and doctor details via IDs only, since these can be typically tasks done by an administrator and not a general user.
 Another way of having useful IDs could be like a person having NRICs or FINs for identification.
-In that case, using IDs can be better.
+In that case, using IDs can be better even in client-facing apps.

+- Having a DB or dataframes for facilitating quick retrieval when filtering patient/doctor details. (use of dataframes is done on the df-approach branch)

+- Creating a frontend application...